Yuhala/stem-bootcamp/weather-station/README.md

 - The LCD (liquid crystal display) is a module which you can use to print information from the Arduino MC.
 The I2C (Inter-IC) module enables easy communication between the LCD module and the Arduino MC.
 - The I2C module has 4 pins: 1- `SDA`: serial data pin over which data is sent, 2- `SCL`: serial clock pin used to synchronize the transfer of data between the Arduino MC and the LCD-I2C, 3- `GND`: ground pin, and 4- `VCC`: the power pin used to power the LCD module.

+### Buzzer alarm
+- The buzzer alarm will emit a buzzer sound when it receives a HIGH signal from the Arduino MC.
 ### 10 Kohm resistor
 - This will be used as a pull-up resistor for the signal pin from the DHT11 module.